US inflation at new 40-year high as price increases spread

 AP Economics Writer

-WASHINGTON (AP) — The cost of gas, food and most other goods and services jumped in May, pushing inflation to a four-decade high and offering Americans no respite.
+WASHINGTON (AP) — The prices of gas, food and most other goods and services jumped in May, raising inflation to a new four-decade high and giving American households no respite from rising costs.

 Consumer prices surged 8.6% last month from a year earlier, faster than April’s year-over-year increase of 8.3%, the Labor Department said Friday.
-The new inflation figure, the biggest increase since December 1981, heightens pressure on the Federal Reserve to continue raising interest rates aggressively.
+The new inflation figure, the highest since 1981, will heighten pressure on the Federal Reserve to continue raising interest rates aggressively.

-On a month-to-month basis, prices jumped 1% in May, much faster than April’s 0.3% rise.
-So-called “core” inflation, a measure that excludes volatile food and energy prices, climbed 0.6% for a second straight month and are now 6% above where they were a year ago.
+On a month-to-month basis, prices jumped 1% from April to May, much faster than the 0.3% increase from March to April.
+Contributing to that surge were much higher prices for everything from airline tickets to restaurant meals to new and used cars.
+Those price spikes also elevated so-called “core” inflation, a measure that excludes volatile food and energy prices.
+In May, core prices jumped a sharp 0.6% for a second straight month.
+They’re now 6% above where they were a year ago.

-Friday’s report underscored fears that inflation is spreading beyond energy and goods whose prices are being driven higher by clogged supply chains and Russia’s invasion of Ukraine.
-If the Fed becomes more aggressive in combating inflation with rate hikes, it will mean higher-cost loans for families and businesses, and raises the risk of recession.
+Friday’s report underscored fears that inflation is spreading well beyond energy and goods whose prices are being driven higher by clogged supply chains and Russia’s invasion of Ukraine.
+And the increased pressure on the Fed to raises rates even faster — which will mean higher-cost loans for consumers and businesses — will raise the risk of a recession.

 “Virtually every sector has higher-than-normal inflation,” said Ethan Harris, head of global economic research at Bank of America.
 “It’s made its way into every nook and cranny of the economy.
 That’s the thing that makes it concerning, because it means it’s likely to persist.”